 Sarah joined Carpmaels & Ransford as a trainee in 2014.
 She graduated from Christ Church, University of Oxford with a first class degree in Molecular and Cellular Biochemistry.
 Her final year project involved identifying and characterising the thymic GSL profile of mice and investigating the role CD1d plays in the neuronal dysfunction associated with Sandhoff disease.
 She was awarded the Gibbs prize by the University for the highest graded project in her academic year.

-Outside of work, Sarah is a keen scuba diver and amateur underwater photographer, though strictly in tropical waters.
-She loves to travel to exotic locations where she can photograph something unusual.
-She also loves to cook and even more to bake, which tends to go down well with other members of the team.
+Outside of work, Sarah is a keen scuba diver and underwater photographer.
+She loves travelling to exotic and often hard-to-reach locations so that she can photograph something new.
+She also loves to bake, both simple treats and elaborate cakes for special occasions, all of which tend to go down well with the other members of the practice group!

 - MBiochem (University of Oxford)

 - CertIP Certificate in Intellectual Property Law